Tidal is now part of Redwood Software, the global leader in full stack enterprise automation. LEARN MORE

-Integrations for z/OS Mainframe
+Integrations for IBM z/OS Job Scheduler

 Bring mainframe workloads into enterprise processes